 Consequently, we have decided to not include support for IE in the Design Library website.

-Checkboxes allow the user to make any number of choices, including zero, one, or several options.
+Checkboxes allow the user to make any number of choices, one, several and in some cases, zero.
 This means that each checkbox is independent of all other checkboxes and checking one box does not uncheck the others.

 A stand-alone checkbox is used for a single option that the user can turn on or off.